Mihrab International Properties

 Consider the 4% DLD registration fee, agency fees, service charges, mortgage fees, and NOC fees payable to the developer.

-How can I ensure that my real estate agent is reputable?
+5. How can I ensure my real estate agent is reputable?

 Verify that the agent is registered with RERA, check online reviews, ask for client references, and ensure transparency throughout the process.

-Long-term financial planning helps manage ongoing costs, mitigates risk, secures better mortgage deals, and avoids financial strain.
+Long-term planning helps manage ongoing costs, reduces risk, secures better mortgage deals, and avoids financial strain down the line.

 How useful was this post?